Seemor

 Condita132A+ (98)9.17.1Fine dining tasting

-eòrna has a Michelin star, so it's not unknown to the food world.
+eòrna has a Michelin star, so it's not completely unknown to the food world.
 But 146 reviews means most visitors to Edinburgh have never heard of it.
-The quality here is remarkable: three A+ restaurants in a city this size.
+Three A+ restaurants in a city this size is remarkable.

 Explore locally loved restaurants in Edinburgh →